-How awesome would it be if us humans had warning lights that would glow when something is wrong with our bodies?
-Blood pressure too high or too low – the BP light turns on.
+How awesome would it be if we humans had warning dashboard lights that would glow when something is wrong with our bodies?
+If blood pressure too high or too low – the BP light turns on.
 Aha!
 It’s clear what I need.
-I’ll immediately take a medicine to adjust the pressure and go visit a doctor as soon as possible.
+I’ll immediately take medicine to adjust the pressure and go visit a doctor as soon as possible.

-Although there are no lights, our bodies have their ways to show some symptoms.
+Although there are no lights, our bodies have their ways of showing some symptoms.
 But it’s not always easy to interpret them.
 Even a common headache can have hundreds of reasons that only doctors are able to determine.

 That’s why you should appreciate the fact that your car has all those dashboard lights.
 They may sometimes seem annoying, but at least you get to know how bad the problem is and where to search for it.